adoyle-h/Ero.js/README.md

 <a name="creating-error-instance-without-capturing-stack-trace"></a>
 ### Creating error instance without capturing stack trace

 `error.stack` is not required.
 It means that calling `var error = new Errors.SubError();` could not capture the error stack.
-There is a scenario, developers need to create a error instance, while do not care about its error stack.

 (It would not capture stack error, only when `SubError.captureStackTrace` is `false`.
 Refer to [BaseError][] for More informations)

+Because there are some scenarios that developers need to create a error instance, while do not care about its error stack.

+Besides, when `captureStackTrace` is `true` it does not mean that the stack traces will be collected at the time of creating an error instance.

+As same as the mechanism of v8 engine, Ero.js will collect the stack traces only when `error.stack` is called.
+The [nested error](#nested-error-informations) procedure is in a similar way.

 <a name="multi-ero-instances"></a>
 ### Multi Ero Instances